brandur/sorg/content/fragments/the-cost-of-manga.md

 Especially given that the series are aimed at younger readers without a lot of money, these numbers strike me as _big_.
 There's probably some expectation that some volumes will be swapped with friends or available at a local library, but even so getting caught up could be expensive.
+The price isn't too high either;
-I don't consider the prices extreme either; between the artwork and interesting writing, there's easily $10 worth of effort wrapped up in one of them.
+between the artwork and interesting writing, there's easily $10 worth of content wrapped up in one of them.

 Realistically, there's a considerable amount of piracy involved in getting people on-boarded into either series because there aren't any cost-effective